MemoryMagic/MemoryMagic-React-Native/README.md

 ##Memory Magic App
-Memory Magic is from The Ebbinghaus Forgetting Curve, it will push notification in the right time.
+Memory Magic is inspired from The Ebbinghaus Forgetting Curve.
+Users can take notes and photographs which were needed to remember, then save it.
+Memory Magic will push notifications several times to remind users to remember what had been saved.
+When Memory Magic push notifications depends on the research result in the famous memory experiment, which is known as The Ebbinghaus Forgetting Curve.

 <img src="https://cloud.githubusercontent.com/assets/5343215/10390666/b9d955a6-6eac-11e5-9f78-55dc490dd89e.png" alt="Screenshot" width=280 />
 <img src="https://cloud.githubusercontent.com/assets/5343215/10390667/b9df035c-6eac-11e5-801a-93457b4c0aef.png" alt="Screenshot" width=280 />